Mehbin0/Dsolve-2024/README.md

 ## How to configure
 Instructions for setting up project

-## How to Run
-just run the two python files to get two interfaces created
+## How to RunPython source code, two images named MED.ICO, HOS1.png all should be saved to same local folder.
+Using python IDE, connect it to the local MySQL data base. and this code can be run.

 ## How to contribute ?
 Features to implement